 This year long course introduces students to the concepts of computer science and challenges them to explore how computing and technology can impact the world.
 This class uses computing problem solving strategies which include (but are not limited to) the internet, data and privacy, programming, applications, and algorithm concepts.
 Students will learn how these concepts are transforming the world we live in, and career opportunities in computer related fields will also be explored.

-NAME OF PROGRAM: CAREER READINESS - WORK BASED LEARNING
+NAME OF PROGRAM: CAREER READINESS - WORK BASED LEARNING This course may not be offered every year.

 Career Readiness - Work-Based Learning in Nebraska is comprised of three components: